Student Conduct Code

 "Dean of students" refers to the dean of students or a designee of the dean of students.

-"Director of OSRR" refers to the director of the office of student rights and responsibilities, or designated representative.
+"Director of SRR" refers to the director of student rights and responsibilities, or designated representative.

 "Off-campus" refers to any location or facility that is not owned, leased, rented, or operated by Eastern Washington University.

-"Policies" or "university policy" refers to the written regulations of the university, including the standards of conduct for students, residence life handbook, university policies, and graduate/undergraduate catalogs.
+"Policies" or "university policy" refers to the written regulations of the university, including the standards of conduct for students, residence life handbook, university policies, and graduate/undergraduate catalogs and handbooks.

 "Recognized student organizations" refers to clubs, organizations, societies or similarly organized groups recognized by the university or the associated students of Eastern Washington University (ASEWU).